Last updated on October 10, 2012 by Dan Nanni

-Vyatta is a feature-rich enterprise class software router.
+Vyatta (now renamed to VyOS) is a feature-rich enterprise class software router.
 You can download a free community version of Vyatta.
 Vyatta router can easily be built on a physical machine via a well-packaged LiveCD, or on a VMware virtual machine (VM) via a custom virtual appliance.
 As a ready-made software router, Vyatta can be configured extremely easily to run as a NAT gateway with DHCP, DNS and NAT functionality.

 The following guide shows you how to set up DHCP and NAT on Vyatta router by using Vyatta's command line interface (CLI).

 I assume that you already installed Vyatta on your machine or VM.
 I also assume that the router has two interfaces:

 Log in to the Vyatta router, and type the following commands.